Jenifer (Masters of Horror): Production

 This episode was shot in and around Vancouver, British Columbia, Canada.
 The gore and make-up effects were done by KNB Effects and were received mostly positively by critics and fans.
 The DVD featurette "Howard Berger and the Make-Up of Jenifer" detailed the process Carrie-Anne Fleming went through to transform her into the beast.

 This was the only episode of the first season to require cuts, though Takashi Miike's "Imprint" was entirely rejected for TV.
 Two shots were removed from the final film, both involving graphic depictions of oral sex: the first one occurred during the sex scene in the car between Frank and Jenifer; the second occurred at the end of the film and actually showed Jenifer castrating—and then eating—young Jack's penis.
 The deleted scenes are featured in the "So Hideous My Love'" documentary on the DVD.

 Reception

 Jenifer was released to mixed reviews on its value as a film.
-Favorable reviews focused in on Argento's ability to mix eroticism and repulsion with the sensual treatment of the sex scenes, often comparing it to his other films such as his version of the Phantom of the Opera and Sleepless.
+Favorable reviews focused on Argento's ability to mix eroticism and repulsion with the sensuality of the film's sex scenes, often comparing it to his other films such as his version of the Phantom of the Opera and Sleepless.

 DVD information

-Anchor Bay Entertainment released all the Masters of Horror DVDs with massive extra features for each episode.
+Anchor Bay Entertainment released all the Masters of Horror DVDs with extra features for each episode.
 Their treatment of the DVDs were extremely well received, winning a Saturn Award for "Best Television Series Release on DVD" in 2006.
 The extra features for Jenifer's DVD release include: